 The ideal modern backrow, O’Mahony can play comfortably at 6,7 or 8, possessing the physical and tactical nous to play in any of the back row positions.
 At the tender age of 23, he captained Munster for the duration of the 2011 World Cup, when the Senior Munster players were away with Ireland.

 O’Mahony was named Man of the Match in his maiden Heineken Cup game against Northampton in November 2011.
 Due to his impressive form during the 2011-2012 season, he was named IRUPA’s young player of the year.

-He signed a new three-year contract with Munster and the IRFU in February 2015, which will see him remain with the province until at least June 2018.
+He signed a new three-year contract with Munster and the IRFU in February 2015, which would see him remain with the province until at least June 2018.

 The Munster stalwart continued his fine form for Munster into the green of Ireland for the 2017 6 Nations tournament, with a stand out performance against champions England.

-In April 2017, O'Mahony was named in the 41 man British & Irish Lions squad on the tour to NZ, his 1st tour with the Lions.
-At the time of selection, O'Mahony has 40 Irish caps.
+In April 2017, he was named in the 41 man British & Irish Lions squad on the tour to NZ, his 1st tour with the Lions.
+At the time of selection, O'Mahony had 40 Irish caps.

 On 17th June, O'Mahony captained the Lions against the Māori All Blacks in Rotorua International Stadium.
 In doing so, he became the first Munster player since Paul O'Connell in 2013 to captain a Lions team.

 On 21st June 2017, O'Mahony was named the captain of the British & Irish Lions for the first Test in Eden Park, becoming the 11th Irish player to captain the side.